MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-introduction.md

 This now requires some illustration to understand what's really happening here.

 Let's take a closer look at some relevant points:
-* A parameter was defined here that states that wants to use whatever is in the pipeline.
+* A parameter was defined here that states that wants to use whatever is in the *pipeline* (this we'll be explained shortly).
 * The *process* section seems to be executed once for each number coming from the range command.

+## Tying everything up together, full cmdlet explained

-Now that the *greet-everything* cmdlet is crack-opened in the dissection table, let's try some tweaking to see if we can get better understanding of all the parts.
+Now that the *greet-everything* cmdlet is crack-opened in the dissection table, let's try some tweaking to see if we can get a better understanding of all the parts.

 If *begin* is a function that's executed at the beginning and it's only executed